Joseph Goebbels: Nazi activist

 Hitler viewed Strasser's actions as a threat to his authority, and summoned 60 Gauleiters and party leaders, including Goebbels, to a special conference in Bamberg, in Streicher's Gau of Franconia, where he gave a two-hour speech repudiating Strasser's new political programme.
 Hitler was opposed to the socialist leanings of the northern wing, stating it would mean "political bolshevization of Germany."
 Further, there would be "no princes, only Germans," and a legal system with no "Jewish system of exploitation ... for plundering of our people."
 The future would be secured by acquiring land, not through expropriation of the estates of the former nobility, but through colonising territories to the east.
 Goebbels was horrified by Hitler's characterisation of socialism as "a Jewish creation" and his assertion that a Nazi government would not expropriate private property.
 He wrote in his diary: "I no longer fully believe in Hitler.
 That's the terrible thing: my inner support has been taken away."

 After reading Hitler's book Mein Kampf, Goebbels found himself agreeing with Hitler's assertion of a "Jewish doctrine of Marxism".
-In February 1926, Goebbels gave a speech titled "Lenin or Hitler?" in which he asserted that communism or Marxism could not save the German people, but he believed it would cause a "socialist nationalist state" to arise in Russia.
+In February 1926, Goebbels gave a speech titled "Bolshevism or National-socialism?
+Lenin or Hitler?" in which he asserted that communism or Marxism could not save the German people, but he believed it would cause a "socialist nationalist state" to arise in Russia.
 In 1926, Goebbels published a pamphlet titled Nazi-Sozi which attempted to explain how National Socialism differed from Marxism.